Reichstag building

-The ruined building was made safe against the elements and partially refurbished in the 1960s, but no attempt at full restoration was made until after German reunification in 1990, when it underwent a reconstruction led by architect Norman Foster.
-After its completion in 1999, it once again became the meeting place of the German parliament: the contemporary Bundestag.
+The Neo-Renaissance building was constructed between 1884 and 1894 in the Tiergarten district on the left bank of the River Spree to plans by the architect Paul Wallot.
+It housed the Reichstag (legislature) of the German Empire and subsequent Weimar Republic.
+The Reich's Federal Council also originally met there.
+The building was initially used by the Reichstag for Nazi Germany, but severe damage in the Reichstag fire of 1933 prevented further use and the Reichstag moved to the nearby Kroll Opera House.
+The 1933 fire became a pivotal event in the entrenchment of the Nazi regime.
+The building took further damage during World War II, and its symbolism made it an important target for the Red Army during the Battle of Berlin.

+After the war, the building was modernised and restored in the 1950s and used for exhibitions and special events, as its location in West Berlin prevented its use as a parliament building by either of the two Germanies.
+From 1995 to 1999, the Reichstag was fundamentally redesigned by Norman Foster for its permanent use as a parliament building in the now reunified Germany.
+The keys were ceremonially handed over to the President of the Bundestag, Wolfgang Thierse, on 19 April 1999.
+A landmark of the city is the redesigned walk-in glass dome above the plenary chamber, proposed by artist and architect Gottfried Böhm.

 Etymology

 The term Reichstag, when used to connote a diet, dates back to the Holy Roman Empire.
 The building was built for the Diet of the German Empire, which was succeeded by the Reichstag of the Weimar Republic.
 The latter would become the Reichstag of Nazi Germany, which left the building (and ceased to act as a parliament) after the 1933 fire and never returned, using the Kroll Opera House instead; the term Reichstag has not been used by German parliaments since World War II.
 In today's usage, the word Reichstag (Imperial Diet) refers mainly to the building, while Bundestag (Federal Diet) refers to the institution.